 A CT scan is a procedure that generates a series of computerized images that can be used to detect conditions that often do not show up on conventional X-ray images.
 The fine detail of a CT scan shows a clear picture of soft tissues, internal organs, and bone structures, including: the brain, chest, abdomen, pelvis, and spine.

-Macon County General Hospital has a 16-slice CT scanner.
+Macon Community Hospital has a 16-slice CT scanner.
 This CT scanner improves both the speed at which images can be obtained (a chest scan takes just 10-15 seconds) and the quality of images produced.
-The three-dimensional visualizations of internal organs and structures produced by the CT scanner provide Macon County General Hospital radiologists with the material they need to make accurate readings.
+The three-dimensional visualizations of internal organs and structures produced by the CT scanner provide Macon Community Hospital radiologists with the material they need to make accurate readings.

 What to Expect